QuantEcon/lecture-source-py/source/rst/parallelization.rst

 Suppose we are interested in the long-run average of this median over time.

-It turns out that, for the specification that we've chosen above, we can calculate this this by taking a one-period snapshot of what has happened to median wealth of the group at the end of a long simulation.
+It turns out that, for the specification that we've chosen above, we can calculate this by taking a one-period snapshot of what has happened to median wealth of the group at the end of a long simulation.

 Moreover, provided the simulation period is long enough, initial conditions